krainboltgreene/krainboltgreene.github.io/content/archive/exploring-padrino.md

 krainboltgreene on MacMini.local in ~/repo/ruby/padrino/cloudname
 $ padrino rake seed
 => Executing Rake seed ...
-Which email do you want use for logging into admin? kurtisrainboltgreene@gmail.com Tell me the password to use: hqw7KsJ3cgfu9KsV8rP66xrcN
+Which email do you want use for logging into admin? kurtis@rainbolt-greene.online Tell me the password to use: hqw7KsJ3cgfu9KsV8rP66xrcN

 =================================================================
 Account has been successfully created, now you can login with:
 =================================================================
-   email: kurtisrainboltgreene@gmail.com
+   email: kurtis@rainbolt-greene.online
    password: hqw7KsJ3cgfu9KsV8rP66xrcN
 =================================================================
 ```